Hello! Who are you and what business did you start?

 But, due to strict Indian customs and taxations, this business failed in the first month itself.
 I was able to import the shoes at my home but was unable to sell for a good profit because it charged high custom fees and high international courier charges as potential customers were in the USA.

 Later, during a family trip to Italy, I wanted to buy myself some Chelsea ankle boot- the popular shoe of the day.
 Upon visiting the Italian factory where the boots were made, I noticed that each shoe featured buttons with elastic closures similar to the kind big brands produced in Italy and France.
-Inspired by the possibility of creating more jobs and improving the lives of residents, I decided to expand his interest in shoes.
+Inspired by the possibility of creating more jobs and improving the lives of residents, I decided to expand my interest in shoes.

 I dropped sneaker’s idea and researched the markets of derby, ankle boots, and loafers throughout the world.
 I was fascinated by the trends and demand because there are more people wearing shoes other than sneakers in comparison to people wearing only sneakers.
 I had an idea but no plan.
 Being a 16-year-old teenager at that time, I had no idea how international businesses work, and if my idea can be a success.
 I started slow, hired a few designers from the UK who helped me design some shoes for the 2019 collection.
 Later, I contacted and shortlisted a few manufacturers throughout Europe and China.
 Fortunately, I was able to close deals with one who had locations in Milan as well as Guangzhou.